xLink/data-grid/docs/usage/index.md

 From here on out you can start working with the Data-Grid package.

 You can register your custom request provider by sending it along when instantiating a new environment.
-Make sure that your request provider implements `Cartalyst\DataGrid\RequestProviders\ProviderInterface`.

 	$provider = new CustomProvider;

 	$environment = new Cartalyst\DataGrid\Environment($provider);

+> **Note:** Make sure that your request provider implements `Cartalyst\DataGrid\RequestProviders\ProviderInterface`.

 <a name="registering-data-handlers"></a>
 #### Registering Data Handlers